 On the outside, it doesn’t look like this small puck has much to offer.
 One input, one output, not controls, but that’s where the smartphone app comes to the rescue.
 It’s called HPToy and could be found on both Play Store or Apple Store.
-Once you install this one and connect to your PowerDAC V2, a whole new world of opportunities opens to you.
-So let me go trough its capabilities very quickly.
+Once you install this one and connect it to your PowerDAC V2, a whole new world of opportunities opens to you.
+So let me go through its capabilities very quickly.

 First of all, the app provides a way to control the volume from the DAC itself.
 This clears the way for using exclusive mode in your music player, overriding your OS’s volume control, and achieving a bit-perfect connection to your DAC, resulting in even better sound quality.

 Secondly, an inbuilt DSP processor enables you to use simple bass and treble adjustment, as well as dry/wet sound effects.
 But it doesn’t end here since there’s a powerful parametric equalizer (PEQ for short) on board.
 With this one, you have complete control to alter the frequency response to your liking.
 But there’s even more!
 Once you do that you can save your PEQ preset, and you can do so for as many different headphones, music genres, etc. All of this works just as you’d expect it, so it’s EQer’s heaven really.

 If there’s anything to complain about here, it would be that from time to time app would lose connection to the DAC (which still keeps all the settings made up to that point) so I have to reenter it to recover the connection.
 This may be due to my phone and some sort of power-saving option though.

 Now the most important part – how does E1DA PowerDAC V2 sound?
 In two words – absolutely great.
 It doesn’t matter if I hook my Takstar Pro 82 or Hifiman HE4XX to it, the sound comes out as extremely well balanced.